Category:

 Finally, remember that most negative comments online are not about the sales process.
 People, unfortunately, have come to expect the sales process to be boring, a bit time-consuming, and often painful.
 Unless they are positively surprised like at Apple or Nordstrom, an average performance likely won’t even be noticed.
 Negative comments generally are about speed of delivery and the quality of the product and its installation, if that is required.
 Some of the most positive comments online are often about how you deal with problems when they occur.
 Understanding the customer experience after the sale is essential to changing how you blend detailing with retailing.
 Yelp can be your main advocate, or caste a pall over your entire business.

-Do you have further questions about franchising?
+Do you have questions about franchising?

-MSA can provide expert guidance on developing a successful and sustainable franchise system.
+MSA Worldwide provides expert guidance on developing and managing a successful and sustainable franchise system.
+Contact us today for a complimentary consultation.

 Get Strategic Advice